aronjancso/tools/README.md

-# Tools as a code
+# Tools as code and config files
+Coming soon...